-Today, environmental factors are at the forefront of material selection for specifiers.
-Stainless steels long service life, 100 percent recyclability and its valuable raw materials make it an excellent environmental performer.
+Today, environmental factors are at the forefront of material selection for designers and specifiers.
+Stainless steels long service life (including their low or zero maintenance need), 100 percent recyclability and its valuable raw materials make it an excellent environmental performer.

 Stainless steel objects rarely become waste at the end of their useful life.
 Recycled stainless objects are systematically separated and recovered to go back into the production process through recycling.